On 7/15/21, the Canadian government announced that this ban will end early, on November 1, 2021.

 On 5/24/21, President Biden signed the Alaska Tourism Restoration Act, temporarily allowing foreign-flagged ships to cruise in Alaska this year, without needing to first stop in a Canadian port.
-The law will be in effect until March 31, 2022; it will end earlier if Canada lifts restrictions on the cruise ship ban explained in this post.
-Large cruise lines are expected to begin sailing in July 2021.
+The law was to be in effect until March 31, 2022; it would end earlier if Canada lifted restrictions on the cruise ship ban explained in this post.
+Large cruise lines began sailing in July 2021.

 On Thursday, February 4th, 2021 Transport Canada announced it was extending its cruise ship ban until February 2022.
 It is important to note that while this development affects large foreign-flagged cruise ships, it does not affect U.S.-flagged small ships.
 2021 Alaska small ship cruises will operate this summer as planned.